Production of Jurassic World: Stalled progress

-In December 2008, a month after Crichton's death, Kennedy said: "I sorta felt maybe that's it.
-Maybe that's a sign that we don't mess with it".
-In June 2009, Marshall said the film was a long shot and that it did not have a story.
-In early 2010, Johnston said Jurassic Park IV would essentially be the beginning of a second Jurassic Park trilogy.
-Johnston also said the film would feature new characters and a story that did not involve a dinosaur theme park, and would not use the story from Sayles's initial 2004 draft.
-Johnston hoped to further develop the project with Spielberg after they finished other projects, including Johnston's 2011 film, Captain America: The First Avenger.
+In a 2008 interview, published a year later, Johnston discussed the possibility of Jurassic Park IV, saying that its story was completely different from its predecessors and would not be set on an island.
+Johnston also said the film would take the series into a second Jurassic Park trilogy.
+In early 2010, he reiterated that the film would mark the beginning of a new trilogy.
+Johnston said the film would feature new characters and a new story, with no dinosaur theme park and no relation to the Monahan/Sayles script.
+Johnston hoped to further develop Jurassic Park IV with Spielberg after they finished other projects, including Johnston's 2011 film Captain America: The First Avenger.

 To accompany the relaunch of the Jurassic Park franchise, Spielberg wanted to release a sequel to the 1998 game Trespasser.
 He contacted Seamus Blackley, who oversaw the original game, to work on the sequel.
 Blackley's proposed game was titled Jurassic World.
 It would involve dinosaurs escaping from InGen's islands and reaching civilization.
 A pitch trailer was created in 2011, depicting loose pterosaurs attacking a surfer.
 Although Spielberg liked the idea, the game was canceled following a management change at Universal, and Blackley sent the art assets to Marshall.

 By June 2011, Spielberg had met twice with writer Mark Protosevich to work on a story for a potential fourth Jurassic Park film.
-In July, Johnston said he was in discussions about the fourth film, which was still planned as the start of a new trilogy.
-Later that month, Spielberg said a writer was working on a treatment for the film, which he said might be released "within the next two or three years".
-A representative of Universal said 2013 would be the preferred deadline for completion.
-Spielberg initially felt that the film's planned story was stronger than that of Jurassic Park III.
-Protosevich wrote two story treatments for the film, but neither were accepted.
-At the time, Spielberg and Kennedy felt that the film did not have an adequate story.
-Story ideas were still being discussed toward the end of 2011.
-In January 2012, Spielberg said he would not direct the film but would produce it.
-In June, writers Rick Jaffa and Amanda Silver were hired to script Jurassic Park 4.
+In July, Johnston said he was in discussions about the film, which was still planned as the start of a new trilogy.
+Later that month, Spielberg confirmed that a writer was working on a treatment for the film, which he said might be released within two or three years.
+Universal hoped to have the film out in 2013.
+Spielberg initially said that the film's planned story was stronger than that of Jurassic Park III.
+Protosevich wrote two treatments for the film, but neither were accepted.
+Spielberg and Kennedy determined that the project did not have an adequate story, and ideas were still being discussed toward the end of 2011.
+Writers Rick Jaffa and Amanda Silver were hired in June 2012 to script Jurassic Park IV.
+Spielberg had been impressed by their 2011 film Rise of the Planet of the Apes.